 The same technology found in most air filters, carbon filter technology utilizes porous sheets of carbon to absorb larger particles from your water.
 These may include substances such as chlorine, dirt, or other sediments.

 This water is then kept in a storage tank until used.
-However, before it reaches that oh-so crucial step, it passes through one more inline carbon filter for a last round of cleaning.
+However, before it reaches that crucial step, it passes through one more inline carbon filter for a last cleaning round.
 The result is water that smells and tastes incredibly fresh.

 Water ionizers raise the pH of water through the use of electrolysis.
 During this process, water flows over electrically charged plates which separate it into acidic and alkaline streams.
 In theory, this produces softer water, but there is controversy about the health benefits achieved.

 Ultraviolet (UV) Filters

 A UV filter doesn’t actually “filter” anything out of your water.
 Instead, a UV light in your water line destroys living organisms such as bacteria and viruses.
 We measure the process’s effectiveness by the light’s strength and the length of the UV exposure.